 Until now, cloud providers have been able to accommodate rapid growth in demand by relying on Moore’s Law for networking, whereby, about every two years, electronic switch integrated circuits double their data transmission speed at the same cost and power.
 However, the sustainability of this trend is increasingly being questioned due to the difficulty of continuing to be able to make silicon transistors smaller and faster.

-The team, working with researchers at Microsoft Research Cambridge, developed a prototype and found that their technique, called “clock phase caching,” could synchronise the clocks of thousands of computers in under a billionth of a second, or the time it takes for light to travel 30 cm in air.
+Kari and Zhixin, working with in collaboration with researchers at Microsoft Research Cambridge, developed a prototype and found that their technique, called “clock phase caching,” could synchronise the clocks of thousands of computers in under a billionth of a second, or the time it takes for light to travel 30 cm in air.

 The authors demonstrated that reducing the clock recovery time to under a nanosecond resulted in a significant increase in performance of optical switching compared to state-of-the-art solutions, making it practical for data centres and unlocking its full potential.